 During the advent of the pandemic last year, organizations with well-equipped infrastructure enabled the world of work to quickly move from on-premises to online.
 These businesses subscribed to relevant digital tools and services that would previously take years to deploy.

 However, in the pursuit of digital transformation, a Deloitte study found that 50% of organization plans to prioritize improving current processes.
 Whereas, only 23% of them are steered towards innovation.
-Everything as a Service or XaaS, a model that allows individuals and businesses to easily acquire a variety of computing-related services over the internet, is integral to this digital transformation.
+Everything as a Service or XaaS, a model that allows individuals and businesses to easily acquire a variety of computing-related services over the internet, is integral in digital transformation.

 Over the years, businesses have adapted to effective as-a-Service models to achieve their desired outcomes.
 Some examples are Software-as-a-Service (SaaS), Infrastructure-as-a-Service (IaaS), or Platform-as-a-Service (PaaS).
 The internet has enabled the delivery of faster access and more capability with these models.
 Various aspects of computing are now simply on-demand subscription-based services.
 These solutions are now part of a broad computing category called XaaS.
 And this category is powering the digital transformation of businesses as well as the future of work.